 Size

 First, of course, is size.
-Depending on the size of your RV and how much storage room you have available for your new fire pit, you’ll want to consider the size of the units you’re considering.
-If possible, measure the area you have available in the storage bay where you intend to carry your fire pit and its accessories and shop accordingly.
+Depending on the size of your RV and the amount of storage room available for your new fire pit, you’ll want to consider the size of the units you’re considering.
+If possible, measure the area you have available in the storage bay where you intend to carry your fire pit and its accessories, and shop accordingly.

 Weight